MicrosoftDocs/bot-docs/articles/adaptive-dialog/adaptive-dialog-prebuilt-recognizers.md

 ### Cross training your LUIS and QnA models

 To gain the full benefits of the cross-trained recognizer set you will need to [cross train][cross-train-concepts] your `.lu` and `.qna` files.
-The Bot Framework Command Line Interface (BF CLI) tool provides a command to automate this process, the [luis:cross-train][luis-cross-train] and [qnamaker:cross-train][qnamaker-cross-train] commands.
+The Bot Framework Command Line Interface (BF CLI) tool provides a command to automate this process, the [luis:cross-train][bf-luiscross-train] and [qnamaker:cross-train][qnamaker-cross-train] commands.
 Running the cross-train command will update all `.lu` and `.qna` files in the directory and sub-directories specified.

 > [!TIP]
 >